max5961/js-select/README.md

 #### Pre-selecting Items

-In the event that you want your menu to convey that one or more of the menu items has some special meaning.
-For example, you want to make a script that changes a setting, it would also be nice to see what setting you had previously.
-These flags put a `✔` next to all pre-selected item.
+In the event you want your menu to convey that one or more of the menu items has some special meaning.
+For example, if you were creating a script that changes a setting it would be nice to see what setting you had previously.
+The `--preSelectedNames` and `--preSelectedIndexes` flags put a `✔` next to all pre-selected items.

 The initial focus of the menu will also be the first item in the pre-selected array.